Hydra-Chain/hydragon-core-contracts/docs/ValidatorSet/ValidatorSet.md

 Manual ban of a validator

-*can be executed only the governor/owner*
+*Function can be executed only by the governor/owner*

 #### Parameters